Catholic University of Uruguay: Campus

+The University also has two other campuses, one in the city of Punta del Este, located on Roosevelt Avenue and Florencia, inaugurated in 1998, and another in the city of Salto, located on Artigas Street and inaugurated in 2003, which houses the University's Economic Observatory.

+International accreditations

+The School of Business Sciences and the UCU Business School (UCUBS) have been accredited by the Association to Advance Collegiate Schools of Business (AACSB) since October 2021, making the University the only one in Uruguay with this certification.
+Since September 2023, the UCU Business School (UCUBS) has also been accredited by the International Accreditation Advisory Board of the Association of MBAs (AMBA) and the Business Graduates Association (BGA).

+Student life

+As a fundamental objective of the University, it seeks that its students live beyond the classroom, incorporating extracurricular activities such as sports, with the Universidad Católica Club; artistic experiences such as the UCU Choir and the Espacio Crear; in addition to its traditional Pastoral.

+The University has an extensive academic exchange network.
+It has links with more than 300 universities in countries of the five continents.
+It receives about 200 foreign students annually.

 Programs

 In 2015 the university partnered with Orkestra-Basque Institute of Competitiveness to address the issue of competition between companies.
 Also, in conjunction with a professor at Pennsylvania State University, researchers at UCU study the effects of iron deficiency and lead toxicity on behavioral and cognitive development in children.
 In 2016 the university signed an agreement of cooperation with the newly founded University of Tifariti.

 Sponsored sports activities include futsal (male and female), volleyball, basketball, women's handball, swimming, football, and hockey.
 The university offers students workshops to develop their artistic abilities in chorus, theater, and visual arts.